httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 New priority parameters can be defined by registering them in the HTTP Priority Parameters Registry.
 The registry governs the keys (short textual strings) used in the Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
 Since each HTTP request can have associated priority signals, there is value in having short key lengths, especially single-character strings.
-In order to encourage extension while avoiding unintended conflict among attractive key values, the HTTP Priority Parameters Registry operates two registration policies depending on key length.
+In order to encourage extensions while avoiding unintended conflict among attractive key values, the HTTP Priority Parameters Registry operates two registration policies, depending on key length.

-* Registration requests for priority parameters with a key length of one use the Specification Required policy, as per {{Section 4.6 of !RFC8126}}.
+* Registration requests for priority parameters with a key length of one use the Specification Required policy, per {{Section 4.6 of !RFC8126}}.

-* Registration requests for priority parameters with a key length greater than one use the Expert Review policy, as per {{Section 4.5 of !RFC8126}}.
-A specification document is appreciated, but not required.
+* Registration requests for priority parameters with a key length greater than one use the Expert Review policy, per {{Section 4.5 of !RFC8126}}.
+A specification document is appreciated but not required.

 When reviewing registration requests, the designated expert(s) can consider the additional guidance provided in {{new-parameters}} but cannot use it as a basis